 Remarketing strategies have played a huge role in online marketing for years.
-However, they have suffered tremendously over the past year.
-Ask any ecommerce store and they will probably tell you that their remarketing ad performance is down since the 2020 iOS 14 updates.
+However, they have suffered tremendously over the past few years.

 First, let’s dive right into what remarketing actually is, and how you can use it.